danionescu0/docker-flask-mongodb-example/README.md

 All requests can be configured through this gateway using the json file or the web configurator.

-** Deployment using Kubernetes**
+# Deployment using Kubernetes

-Work in progress, it's not functional yet
+Works for full text search and random demo.

 Prerequisites :